phosae/phosae.github.io/content/post/2023-k8s-api-admission.md

 	Validate(ctx context.Context, a Attributes, o ObjectInterfaces) (err error) }
 ```
-The official kube-apiserver has many [built-in admission plugins] ontop of the admission package,
+The official kube-apiserver has many [built-in admission plugins] on top of the admission package,
 and here's the detail of [built-in admission plugins register].
 These built-in plugins are commonly known as [Admission Controllers].

 ## ✍️ Write an Admission Controller in apiserver

-As admission control is performed after dispatch of kube-aggregator, custom apiserver should implement admission controllers by itself.
+As admission control is performed after the dispatch of kube-aggregator, the custom apiserver should implement admission controllers by itself.

 👻👻👻 If interested in K8s apiserver aggregation, you can read this post: [K8s apiserver aggregation internals].